 - high-class medical fridges and freezers

-Overall worth of the equipment our charity has donated reached over 1.3 million PLN.
+The overall worth of the equipment our charity has donated reached over PLN 1.5 million.

 It is important to note that all tests conducted by the facility are covered by national health insurance, are publicly available and free of charge.

 We would like to use the good practices established in Zduńska-Wola Treatment and Prevention to inspire the creation of similar medical facilities across the country.
 Our dream is to establish many more cancer prevention and treatment facilities, train doctors and medical staff to improve the chances of diagnosing and curing cancer in Polish women.
-Unfortunately, each year approximately 80 000 women are diagnosed with cancer, while breast cancer is still the most frequently diagnosed type of cancer in Poland.
+Unfortunately, approximately 100 000 women are diagnosed with cancer each year, while breast cancer is still the most frequently diagnosed type of cancer in Poland.

-Celebrations of the centenary of Polish independence seem like a very appropriate time to make such dreams, don't you think?
+Celebrations of the centenary of Polish independence seem like a very appropriate time to make such dreams.